KumariSandhya2003/Tableau-Projects2-SeattleWebVizs-/README.md

 # Tableau-Projects2-Web-SocialDataVizs
 Compare & contrast two products in the same industry!
-Twitter Data is extracted using API key for both Honda and Nissan.
+Twitter Data is extracted using API key for both Honda and Nissan companies.
 Data is cleaned and applied sentiment analysis to observe the popularity.
 Sentiment analysis depicts how the two brands approach their audience/customer and keep their web presence!
 Tableau is used to deploy more interactive charts such as worldwide presence of these brands.